 The app comes preloaded with 24 nature-focused animations, half with an analog clock and the other half with a digital one.
 There are blossoming flowers, windy leaves and fields, and wavy water, all of which animate nicely when you turn your watch on.
 The app works on circular and square watches and has a few customization options for the clock, date, weather, and notification card sizes.
-It also prominently displays all of that information, along with the battery level, in ambient mode.
+It

 The venerable animated GIF remains a staple of the internet even after all these years because of its unparalleled versatility.
 If it has a screen, it can probably play a GIF.
 Such is the case with Android Wear, and Little TV turns those GIFs into watch faces.
 This is either fun or really ridiculous.
 I haven't decided which yet, but it's definitely one or the other.